-[0026] Figure 8.
-Detection of nitrated peptides in apoA-I isolated from human atheroma tissue by LC-tandem
+Figure 8.
+Detection of nitrated peptides in apoA-I isolated from human atheroma tissue by LC-tandem mass spectrometry.

-- 10 mass spectrometry.
 Selected reaction monitoring chromatograms (SRM) for the detection, in vivo, of un-modified, oxidized peptides, after in-gel tryptic digestion of apoA-I immunoaffinity purified from human atheroma tissue.
-A) The CID spectrum of the oxidized peptide (T161-R171) of apoA-I. A residue with identical mass to trihydroxyphenylalanine (TOPA) or tyrosine hydroperoxide is detected at position 166 using CID spectrum.
-B) The CID spectrum of an un-modified peptide (D28-K40) of apoA-L C).
-The CID spectrum of the oxidized peptide (D28-K40) of apoA-L A residue with identical mass to TOPA or tyrosine hydroperoxide is detected at position 29 and dihydroxyphenylalanine is detected at position 33. - mass to TOPA or tyrosine hydroperoxide is detected at position 29, and dihydroxyphenylalanine is detected at position 33.
+A) The CID spectrum of the oxidized peptide ( $T{161}$ - $R{171}$ ) of apoA-I. A residue with identical mass to trihydroxyphenylalanine(TOPA) or tyrosine hydroperoxide is detected at position 166 using CID spectrum.
+B) The CID spectrum of an un-modified peptide ( $D{28}$ - $K{40}$ ) of apoA-I. C).
+The CID spectrum of the oxidized peptide ( $D{28}$ - $K{40}$ ) of apoA-I. A residue with identical mass to TOPA or tyrosine hydroperoxide is detected at position 29, and dihydroxyphenylalanine is detected at position 33.

-[0027] Figure 9.
+Figure 9.
 A kinetic model for myeloperoxidase.

-[0028] Figure 10.
+Figure 10.
 A schematic representation of certain myeloperoxidase generated reactive intermediates and some MPO-generated oxidation products.

-20 DETAILED DESCRIPTION OF THE INVENTION
+DETAILED DESCRIPTION OF THE INVENTION

-[0029] The present invention will now be described by reference to more detailed embodiments, with occasional reference to the accompanying drawings.
+[0015] The present invention will now be described by reference to more detailed embodimehts, with occasional reference to the accompanying drawings.
 This invention may, however, be embodied in different forms and should not be construed as limited to the embodiments set forth herein.
-Rather these embodiments are provided so that this disclosure will be thorough and complete.
+Rather these embodiments are provided so that this disclosure will be thorough and complete, and will convey the scope of the invention to those skilled in the art.

-[0030] Unless otherwise defined, all technical and scientific terms used herein have the same meaning as commonly understood by one of ordinary skill in the art to which this invention belongs.
+[0016] Unless otherwise defined, all technical and scientific terms used herein have the same meaning as commonly understood by one of ordinary skill in the art to which this invention belongs.
 The terminology used in the description of the invention herein is for describing particular embodiments only and is not intended to be limiting of the invention.
-As used in the description of the invention and the appended claims, the singular forms "a," "an," and "the" are intended to
+As used in the description of the invention and the appended claims, the singular forms "a," "an," and "the" are intended to include the plural forms as well, unless the context clearly indicates otherwise.

-- include the plural forms as well, unless the context clearly indicates otherwise.
-[0031] Unless otherwise indicated, all numbers expressing quantities of ingredients, properties such as molecular weight, reaction conditions, and so forth as used in the specification and claims are to be understood as being modified in all instances by the term "about."
-Accordingly, unless otherwise indicated, the numerical properties set forth in the following specification and claims are approximations that may vary depending on the desired properties sought to be - obtained in embodiments of the present invention.
-Notwithstanding that the numerical ranges and parameters setting forth the invention are approximations, the numerical values set forth in the specific examples are reported as precisely as possible.
+[0017] Unless otherwise indicated, all numbers expressing quantities of ingredients, properties such as molecular weight, reaction conditions, and so forth as used in the specification and claims are to be understood as being modified in all instances by the term "about."
+Accordingly, unless otherwise indicated, the numerical properties set forth in the following specification and claims are approximations that may vary depending on the desired properties sought to be obtained in embodiments of the present invention.
+Notwithstanding that the numerical ranges and parameters setting forth the broad scope of the invention are approximations, the numerical values set forth in the specific examples are reported as precisely as possible.
 Any numerical values, however, inherently contain certain errors necessarily resulting from error found in their respective measurements.

-40 METHODS AND MARKERS FOR PREDICTING RISK OF CARDIOVASCULAR DISEASE
+METHODS AND MARKERS FOR PREDICTING RISK OF CARDIOVASCULAR DISEASE

-[0032] Provided herein are methods and markers for characterizing a subject's risk for developing CVD, having CVD, or experiencing a complication of CVD.
+[0018] Described herein are methods and markers for characterizing a subject's risk for developing CVD, having CVD, or experiencing a complication of CVD.
 In this context, such methods and markers are useful for characterizing a subject's risk of having vulnerable plaque or experiencing a myocardial infarction.

-[0033] The methods comprise determining levels of one or more oxidized apoA-I-related biomolecule as described herein before in a biological sample obtained from the subject.

-[0034] The term "high density lipoprotein" or "HDL" as used herein is defined in accordance with common usage of those of skill in the art.
+[0019] In one embodiment, the method comprises determining levels of one or more oxidized apoA-I-related biomolecule in a biological sample obtained from the subject.
+In one embodiment, at least one of the oxidized apo-A1 related biomolecules is an oxidized form of HDL.
+The term "high density lipoprotein" or "HDL" as used herein is defined in accordance with common usage of those of skill in the art.